New Jersey Jackals: 2019

 The Jackals total attendance in 2019 was 76,658.
 Averaging 1,742 per game.

-2020
+2020: Frontier League era, COVID-19 and pivot to All-American Baseball Challenge

-In 2020, the New Jersey Jackals joined the 14 team Frontier League, along with the New York Boulders, Québec Capitales, Sussex County Miners and Trois-Rivières Aigles.
+On October 16, 2019, it was announced the New Jersey Jackals joined the 14 team Frontier League, along with the New York Boulders, Québec Capitales, Sussex County Miners and Trois-Rivières Aigles.
 They planned to play in the 7 team Can-Am Division with the Lake Erie Crushers and Washington Wild Things.
-This merger creates the largest league in all of Independent Professional Baseball.
+The merger created the largest league in all of Independent Professional Baseball.
 The Jackals were scheduled to open their inaugural Frontier League season on the road May 14 vs. the Florence Y'alls, with their home opener was scheduled for May 22 vs. the Québec Capitales.
 On April 1, 2020, the Frontier League officially delayed the scheduled start of their 2020 season, due to the COVID-19 pandemic.
 On June 24, 2020, the Frontier League announced that the 2020 championship season was suspended due to ongoing gathering and travel restrictions in many locations.